On adiabatic theory for extended fermionic lattice systems: Mathematical Framework

 In order to quantify the difference of interactions in the bulk (see Section~\ref{subsec:bulkgap}), we also introduce for any interaction $\Phi^{\Lambda_l}$ on the domain $\Lambda_l$ and any $\Lambda_M\subset \Lambda_l$ the quantity

 where $d$ and \(\diam\) now refer to the $\ell^1$-distance on $\Gamma$.

 Let $\mathcal{B}_{a, n }$ be the \emph{Banach space of interactions} with finite $\lVert \cdot \rVert_{a,n}$-norm and define the space of \emph{exponentially localized interactions} as the intersection $\mathcal{B}_{a, \infty } := \bigcap_{n \in \mathbb{N}_0} \mathcal{B}_{a, n }$.
-The corresponding spaces of operator families are denoted as $\mathcal{L}_{a,n}$ and $\mathcal{L}_{a,\infty}$.
+In the literature, the vector spaces of operator families, which can be written in terms of such interactions, are denoted by $\mathcal{L}_{a,n}$ and $\mathcal{L}_{a,\infty}$.
 Moreover, we will be a bit sloppy in the following terminology and call the elements \(A^\Lambdak\) of an operator sequence $A$ \emph{sum-of-local-terms} (SLT) operators, whenever its interaction $\Phi_A$ has a finite interaction norm similar to~\eqref{normdefinition}, but with the exponential replaced by a function growing faster than any polynomial.
-This will allow to formulate the results and the ideas of the proofs without too many details.
+This will allow us to formulate the results and the ideas of the proofs without too many details.
 For the precise conditions see, e.g.,~\cite[Section~2.2]{henheikteufel20202}.